India inaugurates largest visa centre in Bangladesh

-India inaugurated its largest visa centre in the world in the Bangladeshi capital today to reduce the waiting time for applicants.
+India inaugurated its largest visa centre in the world in the Bangladeshi capital on Saturday to reduce the waiting time for applicants.

 The new integrated state-of-the-art Indian Visa Application Centre (IVAC) spread in an 18,500 square feet commercial area at Jamuna Future Park in Dhaka will replace all the existing centres (Motijheel, Uttara, Gulshan and Mirpur Road) in Dhaka in two phases.